jlangch/venice/doc/readme/start.md

 Wait until the workspace has been built

-Start a new terminal (menue Terminal -> New Terminal)
+Start a new terminal (menu Terminal -> New Terminal)

 Within the terminal launch the REPL